Geraldo Perdomo Player Props: Diamondbacks vs. Padres

 Geraldo Perdomo At The Plate

-- Perdomo is hitting .400 with five doubles, a triple, a home run and five walks.
+- Perdomo has five doubles, a triple, a home run and five walks while hitting .364.

+- He has gone deep in one of 16 games, and in 1.9% of his plate appearances.

-- Perdomo has had at least one RBI in 40.0% of his games this season (six of 15), with two or more RBI three times (20.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Perdomo has an RBI in six of 16 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.